muratk3n/thirdwave/en/2021/03/private-government.md

 employers impose on their workers.
 We have the language of fairness and distributive justice to talk about low wages and inadequate benefits.
 We know how to talk about the Fight for $15, whatever side of this issue we are on.
-But we don’t have good ways to talk about the way bosses rule workers’ lives.
-Instead, we talk as if workers aren’t ruled by their bosses.
+But we don't have good ways to talk about the way bosses rule workers' lives.
+Instead, we talk as if workers aren't ruled by their bosses.
 We are told that unregulated markets make us free, and that the only threat to our liberties is the state.
 We are told that in the market, all transactions are voluntary.
 We are told